 Treatment Options for a Pinched Nerve

 The right treatment for patients experiencing symptoms of a pinched nerve will depend on the severity of their symptoms and their overall condition.
-Patients being treated at Central Nevada Regional Care may undergo joint and soft tissue injections, pain management therapy, and occupational medicine.
+Patients being treated at Las Vegas Primary Care may undergo joint and soft tissue injections, pain management therapy, and occupational medicine.

 Joint and soft tissue injections may help alleviate pain from a pinched nerve.
-Injections offered at Central Nevada Regional Care include piriformis injections, epidural injections, sacroiliac joint injections, and trigger point injections.
+Injections offered at Las Vegas Primary Care include piriformis injections, epidural injections, sacroiliac joint injections, and trigger point injections.